MINOR ISSUE NOW LAW UPDATE

 Similarly, minors born in a jus sanguinis country (where citizenship is based on descent) were also considered to have lost their Italian citizenship in similar cases.

 What this circolare does is treat both groups the same.
-Specifically, if a parent of a minor naturalized, the minor would lose their Italian citizenship unless they took action to retain it within one year after reaching adulthood (or emancipation).
+Specifically, if a parent of a minor naturalized, the minor would lose their Italian citizenship unless they took action to retain after reaching adulthood (or emancipation).

 Summary: